vishnucanada/NoteHelper/README.md

                           │  ChromaDB Library   │
                           └─────────────────────┘

-  Question ──▶ Router ──┬─▶ Retriever(doc_a) ──┐
+  Q ─▶ Router ─┬─▶ Retriever(doc_a) ─┐
-                        ├─▶ Retriever(doc_b) ──┼─▶ Synthesizer ─▶ Answer
+               ├─▶ Retriever(doc_b) ─┼─▶ Generator ─▶ Critic ──pass──▶ Answer
-                        └─▶ Retriever(doc_c) ──┘
+               └─▶ Retriever(doc_c) ─┘                   │
+                                                         └──fail──▶ Rewriter
+                                                                     │
+                                                                     ▼
+                                                                 (loop back to Retriever)
+                                                                  max 2 retries
 ```

 State flows through a LangGraph `StateGraph` (`backend/graph.py`):
 - `router_node` — Gemini picks `doc_ids` based on doc summaries.
 - `retriever_node` — runs once per routed doc (parallel via `Send`); writes chunks back to shared state.
-- `synthesizer_node` — produces the final answer grounded in the merged chunks; reports which docs were consulted.
+- `generator_node` — produces the answer with inline `[N]` citation tags keyed to retrieved chunks.
+- `critic_node` — for each cited claim, asks Gemini whether the referenced chunk explicitly supports it.
+Bumps `retry_count` on failure.
+- `query_rewriter_node` — given the failed claims, rewrites the retrieval query to better target the missing evidence.
+- Conditional edge from `critic` → `END` if verified or retry cap reached, else → `rewriter` → `retriever` (re-fans out with the new query).

+Every node emits an SSE event as it completes, so the frontend can render the trace live.

 ## 📂 Project Structure